Image

 The island of Oleron is accessible by boat part of the year from the port of La Rochelle to the ports of Saint-Denis d'Oléron and Boyardville, from where you can begin your tour.

-For more information, see our access page: click here!
+For more information, visit our access page: click here!

 Luggage or personal transport: if you require transport services during your stay on the Chemin d'Oléron, don't hesitate to contact PasSsages, based in La Brée-les-Bains, on 06 26 79 87 03 or by e-mail passsages17@gmail.com in advance of your visit to plan your travel arrangements.